VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 How to Challenge or Remove a Fiduciary

-Veterans have two distinct opportunities to challenge fiduciary-related decisions:
+Veterans have multiple opportunities to challenge fiduciary-related decisions:

-As described above, you have 60 days from receipt of VA's notice to request a hearing under 38 CFR § 13.220.
+You have 60 days from receipt of VA's notice to request a hearing under 38 CFR § 13.220.
 Submit your request in writing to the VA Fiduciary Hub listed in your notice.
-At the hearing, present any evidence of your functional financial management capacity — bank statements showing consistent on-time bill payment, testimony from a treating mental health provider, a neuropsychological evaluation demonstrating intact executive function, or any other relevant documentation.
-The hearing is informal but important — the record created becomes the basis for VA's decision.
+At the hearing, present any evidence of your functional financial management capacity:

 Requesting Fiduciary Removal After Appointment

-If you've already had a fiduciary appointed and want them removed — either because your condition has improved or because you believe they're unsuitable — contact your VA Fiduciary Hub in writing.
+If you've already had a fiduciary appointed and want them removed, contact your VA Fiduciary Hub in writing.
 VA will review your request and may conduct a new field examination.
-Grounds for removal include the fiduciary's death, incapacity, resignation, or — critically — evidence of misuse of benefits.
-VA may also initiate removal on its own if it identifies problems during an accounting review.
+Grounds for removal include:

-Fiduciary determinations are administrative decisions that can be appealed through the Board of Veterans' Appeals (BVA) if you believe VA erred in its legal or factual conclusions.
-An accredited VA attorney or claims agent can help you navigate this process.
-See our guide on free legal help for veterans.
+Fiduciary determinations are administrative decisions appealable through the Board of Veterans' Appeals (BVA) if you believe VA made a legal or factual error.
+An accredited VA attorney or claims agent can help you navigate the appeals process.
+See our guide on VA claim denied: appeal options.

 Fiduciary Misuse: VA Investigation and Criminal Prosecution

 Financial exploitation of veterans by their fiduciaries is taken seriously by VA and federal law enforcement.
-Under 38 USC § 6107, "misuse of benefits" occurs when a fiduciary uses VA funds for a purpose other than the benefit of the beneficiary.
-The consequences are significant:
+Under 38 USC § 6107, "misuse of benefits" occurs when a fiduciary uses VA funds for any purpose other than the benefit of the beneficiary.

 How to Report Fiduciary Misuse

-If you suspect your fiduciary — or a fiduciary serving a veteran you know — is misusing VA benefits, report it immediately through these channels:
+If you suspect a fiduciary is misusing VA benefits, report it immediately:

 Reporting Channel Contact Best For

-VA OIG Online Submit complaint online Anonymous reports accepted; detailed documentation
+VA OIG Online oig.va.gov/hotline Anonymous reports accepted; allows detailed documentation

 Anonymous complaints are accepted by the VA OIG.
 You do not need to provide your name or the veteran's name to initiate an investigation, though providing identifying information generally allows OIG to act more quickly and comprehensively.